zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-google.md

 Therefore, he was left alone without any defilement.

 [APZ 107.7] (# apz107.7) # apz107.7 .ref .apz} "How Blessed
-Did you go to the one-way street, alone? ”(Ii) The one-way road is four Satipatthnas say.
+Did you go to the one-way street, alone? "(Ii) The one-way road is four Satipatthnas say.
 Fours to the chiefs, the five senses, To the Panchabalas, to the Saptabodhiyangas, to the Aryan Eightfold Path.
 'Nationalism The compassionate Supreme Buddhas who have seen know the one and only way.
 The previous one